|Procedures Details||<Prev Next>|

 For emission spectra the appropriate scaling is as for the Einstein A coefficient, with a ν3 scaling factor.
 IntensityUnits = HzperMolecule thus adds the population factors to EinsteinASum:

-For this to be physically meaningful Initial should be set to true in the upper manifold, and false in the lower manifold, in which case the Boltzmann factor is simply exp(-Eupper/kT).
+For this to be physically meaningful Initial should be set to true in the upper manifold of the transition, and the Fluorescence and AbsoluteE flags also set true in which case the Boltzmann factor is simply exp(-Eupper/kT).
+See Emission Spectra for further discussion of this.
+IntensityUnits = WperMolecule is also available, which scales the above by hν giving units of W/molecule.

 For magnetic dipole transitions, the above equations can be used, provided the quantity: